- Cancer Information

-Manage pain and difficult eating
+Manage pain and difficulty eating

-- Choose foods that are soft, moist and easy to swallow, such as rice, mashed potatoes, tinned fruit, slow-cooked meat, scrambled eggs and yoghurt.
-Use gravies and sauces to moisten foods and add flavour.
+- Eat foods that are soft, moist and easy to swallow, such as rice, mashed potatoes, mashed vegetables, tinned fruit, minced or slow cooked meat, chicken or fish, soup, scrambled eggs, yoghurt and custard.

 - Drink through a straw if you have mouth sores.
 Metal straws may add a metallic taste so paper or plastic straws may be better.

 - Try to eat a well-balanced diet including foods from the five major food groups.

 - Ask a dietitian or speech pathologist what you can eat to reduce discomfort and help you stay well nourished.

 When to contact your doctor or go to emergency